-- 1. Clean and prime area as recommended by the tape manufacturer. - Tightly wrap tape with 1/2 uniform overlap, free from wrinkles and voids, to provide not less than a 100 mil thickness. - 3.
-The tape must conform to joint or fitting contours.
+- 1. Clean and prime area as recommended by the tape manufacturer. - 2.
+Tightly wrap tape with 1/2 uniform overlap, free from wrinkles and voids, to provide not less than a 100 mil thickness. - 3.
+The tape must conform to joint or fitting contours. - 4.
+Extend tape at least 6 inches over adjacent pipe.